telehash/telehash.github.io/v3/e3x/handshake.md

 The handshake determines the exchange's `ROUTING TOKEN` value, which must always be 16 bytes of the temporary public key representation.
 The `ROUTING TOKEN` is not used cryptographically and is only a unique value to assist the two endpoints and any routing parties on mapping to a known exchange.

 Each [Cipher Set](cs/) must structure their handshake such that the first 16 bytes of the `BODY` are the `ROUTING TOKEN`.

+## Custom Link Status

+When an application has additional requirements to accept or validate an exchange the inner packet must contain a `"link":true` to signal that another message is required before processing the handshake.
+The message must contain a matching `at` on the inner packet and the same `ROUTING TOKEN` on the message itself to be paired with the current handshake.